clamsproject/mmif/docs/0.2.0/index.md

 MMIF is an annotation format for audiovisual media and associated text like transcripts and closed captions.
 It is a JSON-LD format used to transport data between CLAMS services and is inspired by and partially based on LIF, the [LAPPS Interchange Format](https://wiki.lappsgrid.org/interchange/).
 MMIF is pronounced *mif* or *em-mif*, or, if you like to hum, *mmmmmif*.

-MMIF consist of two formal components in addition to this more informal specification:
+MMIF consists of two formal components in addition to this more informal specification:
 1. The JSON schema:
   - [https://mmif.clams.ai/0.2.0/schema/mmif.json](schema/mmif.json)
 1. The Vocabularies (the type hierarchies):